 All clients on the same network can establish communication with a server using the port, as specified in the above example, directly.
 Messages sent by clients on different networks must be forwarded by the gateway or router.
 If a server allows connections by clients outside the subnet, the router or firewall should be configured to allow messages for the specified port.
-Conversely, if the server only allows connections from clients on the same subnet, the router or firewall should be configured to block messages for the specified port to prevent unauthorized access by foreign client objects.
+Conversely, if the server only allows connections from clients on the same subnet, the router or firewall should be configured to port to prevent unauthorized access by foreign client objects.